-SRINAGAR: The J&K Government on Tuesday extended the 4G mobile internet ban till October 21 in Jammu and Kashmir except Ganderbal and Udhampur districts.
+SRINAGAR: The Jammu and Kashmir administration on Friday extended the 4G mobile internet ban till January 8 in all districts, except in Ganderbal and Udhampur.

 Internet services were cut off in Jammu and Kashmir last year on August 5, hours before the Centre revoked Article 370 of the Constitution and split the state into two Union Territories.
 The low-speed or 2G internet service on mobile phones was restored on January 25, although outages continue to be imposed intermittently amid a complete ban on 4G network.
 On August 16, the government restarted high-speed mobile data service in Ganderbal and Udhampur districts on a “trial basis”, as part of “calibrated easing of restrictions”.

 The order issued by Principal Secretary to the Government, Home Department reads that, “it is absolutely necessary so to do in the interest of the sovereignty and integrity of India, The security of the Slate and for maintaining public order, in the exercise of the powers conferred by sub-section (2) of section 5 of the Indian Telegraph Act, 1885 and sub-rule (1) of rule 2 of the Temporary Suspension of Telecom Services (Public Emergency or Public Safety) Rules, 2017.”